Local UI

 xdg-utils

-is installed - For Linux, the root user cannot open a browser, so you must not open the local configuration UI as root
+is installed - For Linux, the root user cannot open a browser, so you must not open the local UI as root

 - If the browser does not open for one of the reasons listed above, you can open the browser and page manually